apache/iceberg/format/spec.md

 Notes:
 1. In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
 The object format should be used unless otherwise noted in this spec.
 2. The `field-id` property was added for each partition field in v2.
 In v1, the reference implementation assigned field ids sequentially in each spec starting at 1,000.
 See Partition Evolution for more details.
 3. For tables of version < V3, the ID of the source field of each partition field is set in `source-id`.
 For tables of version >= V3, the ID(s) of the source field(s) is set on `source-ids`, and `source-id` is omitted.
+See Appendix E for more details.

 ### Sort Orders